functionland/docs/docs/RFCs/fula-sec/encryption.md

 5. Bob decrypts the document using his own DID address and then obtains the symmetric key (sK1) to get the file that belongs to Alice.
 As a result, BOB gets the CID and sends a request to the Box.

-6. Bob decrypts the data with sK1 while streaming it from the BOX.
+6. Bob decrypts the data with sK1 while streaming it from the Box.

 <p align="center">
   <img alt="tagged-encryption" src="https://raw.githubusercontent.com/functionland/docs/246391d247fb301351e483594037135d2b3e03d3/static/diagrams/tagged-encryption.svg"/>